 Complications such as postoperative hematoma and seroma, foreign body reaction, organ injury, infection, mesh rejection, and fistula are being noted.

-We help clients all around the country who've been injured from defective transvaginal mesh and hernia mesh receive the justice they deserve.
+We help clients all around the country who've been injured from defective hernia mesh receive the justice they deserve.

 As of July 2018, pharmaceutical giant Bayer announced that it would discontinue sales of Essure, a permanent female birth control implant, by the end of the year.
 The implant has been at the forefront of complaints by medical professionals and thousands of women who have experienced serious injury and side-effects from using the device.